chaudhryjunaid/setup-macos/README.md

 # setup-macos
-An ansible playbook to setup macos for developers.
+Some shell scripts and an ansible playbook to setup macos for developers.
 Please follow the below instructions to setup your mac for development.

 ## Requirements
 For macos 11 Big Sur or later.